groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md

 ## AutoDetectEncoding property

 The [AutoDetectEncoding](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/autodetectencoding) property is a flag that allows you to automatically detect the following encodings of text files during indexing: UTF-32 LE, UTF-32 BE, UTF-16 LE, UTF-16 BE, UTF-8, UTF-7, ANSI.
 By default, the encoding auto detection of text files is disabled.
 But in any case, the encoding of a text file can be set during indexing when the [FileIndexing](https://apireference.groupdocs.com/net/search/groupdocs.search.events/eventhub/events/fileindexing)event is raised.
-Detailed information on detecting and setting the encoding of text files is presented on the page [Search index settings]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}).
+Detailed information on detecting and setting the encoding of text files is presented on the page [Text file encoding detection]({{< ref "search/net/developer-guide/advanced-usage/indexing/text-file-encoding-detection.md" >}}).

 ## CustomExtractors property

 The [CustomExtractors](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/customextractors) property returns a collection of custom text extractors that allows adding new extractors for supported or not supported formats.
-A complete example of implementing a custom text extractor and using it to extract text is presented on the page [Search index settings]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}).
+A complete example of implementing a custom text extractor and using it to extract text is presented on the page [Custom text extractors]({{< ref "search/net/developer-guide/advanced-usage/indexing/custom-text-extractors.md" >}}).

 ## DocumentFilter property

 The [DocumentFilter](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/documentfilter) property allows you to set a filter used to determine whether files adding to the index should be indexed.
 If a document adding separately or located in the adding folder does not match the filter, then it will not be added and indexed.
 The default value is null, which means that all added files will be indexed if their format is supported.
-Detailed information on creating and setting the document indexing filter can be found on the page [Search index settings]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}).
+Detailed information on creating and setting the document indexing filter can be found on the page [Document filtering during indexing]({{< ref "search/net/developer-guide/advanced-usage/indexing/document-filtering-during-indexing.md" >}}).

 ## IndexType property

 The [IndexType](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/indextype) property is used to specify the type of an index.
 The [IndexType](https://apireference.groupdocs.com/net/search/groupdocs.search.options/indextype) enumeration contains 3 values:

 *   **NormalIndex** - the type of an index containing the content and metadata of the added documents.
 It supports all search features.
 *   **MetadataIndex** - the type of an index containing only metadata of added documents.
 It supports all search features.
-An example of creating an index of this type is presented on the [Search index settings]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}) page.
+An example of creating an index of this type is presented on the [Indexing metadata of documents]({{< ref "search/net/developer-guide/advanced-usage/indexing/indexing-metadata-of-documents.md" >}}) page.
 *   **CompactIndex** - the type of an index containing the content and metadata of the added documents.
-It takes much less disk space, but does not support the [phrase search]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}) and the [date range search]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}) features.
+It takes much less disk space, but does not support the [phrase search]({{< ref "search/net/developer-guide/advanced-usage/searching/phrase-search.md" >}}) and the [date range search]({{< ref "search/net/developer-guide/advanced-usage/searching/date-range-search.md" >}}) features.

 The default value of this property is **NormalIndex**.